Tele-treatment for substance use disorders

 Like mental illness, substance use disorders are common and impact a significant percentage of Americans.
 With drug overdose deaths on the rise and the COVID-19 public health emergency limiting treatment options, finding effective ways to provide care is more important than ever.

-Telebehavioral health interventions — in combination with other treatment methods — can form an integrated approach to treating substance use disorders.
-They can involve screening and diagnosis, consults for prescriptions, individual and group talk therapy, and more.
+Telebehavioral health interventions can be part of an integrated approach to treating substance use disorders, when used in combination with other treatment methods.
+Interventions can include screening and diagnosis, online counseling, consults for prescriptions, and individual and group talk therapy.
 Treating substance use disorders via telehealth requires expertise and training in addiction care.

 Here are some special considerations to keep in mind for telehealth substance use treatment: